Guide to organising a street party or fete

 We're playing music - do we need an entertainment licence?

-If your street party is a private party for residents, the music is not advertised in advance to attract people and you're not making money, then there's no need for a licence for your music, whether it's live or recorded.
+If your street party is a private party for residents, the music isn't advertised in advance to attract people and you're not making money, then there's no need for a licence for your music, whether it's live or recorded.
 However, if the event includes a publicised programme of performances, a licence would be required.
 Please remember to be considerate of any neighbours who may not be attending the event.

 Do we need a permit to serve food?